Marie-Madeleine d'Houët: Expansion

 Madeleine d'Houët was a devoted missionary having completed more than five hundred journeys during her years of ministry.
 The community founded by Madeleine d'Houët is dedicated to the education of the underprivileged and marginalised, especially girls and women, in the Americas, Asia, Australia, and Europe.

 Madeleine d'Houët is the foundress of Laurel Hill Coláiste, a girls school in Limerick, Ireland.

 Veneration

+Her spiritual writings were approved by theologians on 22 April 1903, and on 13 December 1916 the cause for her beatification was formally opened, granting her the title of Servant of God.

 Resting place

 In 1904, upon the expulsion of the Sisters from France by an anti-clerical government, Mother d'Houët's remains were transferred to a cemetery of a convent of the congregation in England, near Birkenhead.
-The cause for her canonization was introduced to the Holy See.
 In 1980, at the request of the Postulator of the cause, the remains were transferred to the chapel of the General Motherhouse of the congregation in Broadstairs, Kent.

 On 22 September 2012, the remains were moved one final time and returned to Paris, where they were entombed in the Church of St. Dominique, Paris near the house where she had died.
 Some 50 Companions of Jesus from around the world were present for the ceremony, as well as seven generations of Mother d'Houët's descendants and members of the Bengy family.